alancameronwills/localmap/rest-api.md

 	}]

 Media actually comes as an embedded string.
 You typically have to parse it using `JSON.parse(place.Media)`.
-This is weird, and should be fixed.
+This is because the 'database' is a table and this occupies one cell.

 ## Static images